Stadio Diego Armando Maradona: History

+Aerial view of the stadium and adjacent Fuorigrotta neighborhood following 2010s renovations.

 Its long-awaited break came between 2018–2019, when €20 million in renovations were made ahead of the XXX Summer Universiade.
 The locker rooms and press areas were modernized, and improved lighting was installed stadium-wide.
 The aging seats were replaced with wider seats, and jumbotrons were added in the upper seating areas.
 Metal railings were also replaced with glass barriers.
 These additions reduced the stadium's seating capacity once again — from 60,240 to 54,726.
 On 4 December 2020, the stadium was officially renamed to Stadio Diego Armando Maradona after the former Napoli player's death.

-The stadium after its most-recent renovations, during the XXX Summer Universiade.

 On 26 July 2025, Napoli stated that they would build a new stadium instead of renovating the stadium after it was dropped from hosting UEFA Euro 2032.
+Redevelopment of the stadium site was approved in February 2026.
+In June 2026, the city announced that they would push forward with a €200 million redevelopment of the stadium, which would include reopening the stadium’s third tier, removing the athletics track, extending the roof, and increasing capacity from around 54,000 to 70,000.
+In July 2026, the redevelopment plan was approved after the Technical and Economic Feasibility Project (PFTE) met standards by local authorities.

 Sporting events

 1990 FIFA World Cup

 The stadium hosted five matches during the 1990 FIFA World Cup, one of which being a semi-final between Italy and Argentina.
 The atmosphere was emotionally charged, as Diego Maradona, the superstar of Argentina's national team, also played for Napoli.
 He was an icon to Naples for bringing the club their first two Serie A titles, among other trophies.
 The match finished 1–1 after extra time, with Maradona scoring one of Argentina's goals in the ensuing penalty shoot-out to help his country earn the victory.

 The matches spanned between 13 June and 3 July, with the first two contests coming from the Group B stage.
 The other three were a Round of 16 match, a quarter-final, and a semi-final match.
 Cameroon, who had just shocked the world after beating defending champions Argentina in their opening match, lost a thrilling 3–2 quarter-final to England, after striker Gary Lineker scored a penalty goal in the 105th minute of extra time.